safiyenarman/suboxd-cs310app/README.md

 ---

 ## System Design
-Our application is designed as a *social academic platform* where university students can log, rate, and review the courses they have taken, inspired by the concept of Letterboxd, a social platform for reviewing movies.
+Our application is designed as a *social academic platform* where university students can log, rate, and review the courses they have taken.
-The system aims to make academic experiences *shareable, **searchable, and more **engaging* through a user-friendly interface.
+The system aims to make academic experiences shareable, searchable, and more engaging through a user-friendly interface.

 ### Core Components